iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

    file is in a remote storage but is DVC-tracked, enter the path of the DVC file for your model.
 If the model file is in a remote storage and is not DVC-tracked, enter the absolute path of the model file.
 4. Provide labels for your model.
-For example, if your model is about “review sentiment analysis using natural language processing”, one of the labels may be `nlp`.
+For example, if your model is about reviewing sentiment analysis using natural language processing, one of the labels may be `nlp`.
 You can provide multiple labels as a comma separated list.
 Eg, `nlp, sentiment_analysis`.
 5. Optionally, add a brief description for your model.